gnubila-france/puppetlabs-mcollective/README.md

 ##### `middleware_port`

-String: defaults to '61613'.
+String: defaults to '61613' (for `activemq`).
 Port number to use when connecting to the middleware over an unencrypted connection.

 ##### `middleware_ssl_port`